adoboscan21/Memory-Tools/README.md

 ### 1. `POST /set`

 Saves a key-value pair to the data store.
-If the key already exists, its value will be updated.
+If the key already exists, its value and TTL will be updated.
 The `value` field is expected to be a valid JSON document.

 - **HTTP Method:** `POST`